 This is the part where you’re probably looking for 100 actionable tips, or some sort of regurgitated description of Google’s guidelines.
 Many have already been written, and you’ve probably read a few of them.
 Sites like Ahrefs, Moz, and Yoast can provide you with endless content on SEO tactics that you can implement.
 And following their guides will certainly help you.

 There are hundreds, if not thousands of tactics that can benefit a website and help it perform better in search.
 But if you’re not aligned with what Google is trying to do in the first place, you’re going to struggle.

 Some SEOs talk about Google like they’re an adversary – as if Google is every day trying to frustrate their efforts to rank.
 The fact is that Google is offering world-changing services to hundreds of millions of searchers every day, for free.
 Their offering is getting better every day, and they are growing year on year.

 The question is, can you align yourself with Google’s mission?
 Because if not, then you’re in for a struggle.

-Michael specialises in digital content.
+Michael is an Account Director at the SEO Works.
 With a background in publishing and content marketing, he helps clients create content that drives traffic, conversions, and growth.